“Yes, I Am Christian”—Egyptian Believer Boldly Proclaimed His Faith Twice Before Militants

 “Bassem was a very good man,” Milad says.
 “Honest, quiet, modest, a light-hearted person and close friend to me.
 From early childhood, he loved the church and he was a man of prayer and worship.
 He didn’t renounce the faith and didn’t deny his Lord Jesus Christ.
 He didn’t fear death.
 Actually, he didn’t die but has won the real life in Heaven, enjoying being with Jesus.
 We pray that God will comfort us [and] thank God for saving the life of Osama, to care for his five children and his parents.”

 Father, we pray with Bassem’s family and community for comfort, protection and justice.
 God, we pray with Christians in Egypt who are being targeted by militants for their faith.
 We pray for protection and wisdom for responding to these threats.
 And God, we ask that you would reveal Yourself to these persecutors, just as You did for Saul on the road to Damascus-that they would be touched and transformed by Your unconditional love.

 To help you pray for Christians and Muslims throughout the month of Ramadan, we have created a 30-day devotional filled with powerful Scripture and moving stories of how Muslims have met Christ during Ramadan.
 Each day focuses on a specific country or situation in the Muslim world.
 You can download it here.

 *photo is representative only

 Christian persecution is increasing worldwide—more than any time in modern history.
 And Open Doors is on the frontlines—with more than 60 years’ experience—standing with suffering believers to strengthen the church.
 Join us and stand with your brothers and sisters in Christ.
 Sign up here to receive news delivered to your inbox.

-Representative photo shows a tattoo of the small black cross tattoo “worn” boldly by Coptic Christians.
+Representative photo shows a tattoo of the small black cross tattoo “worn” boldly by Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians.